prog4biol/pfb2019/README.md

 #### Tuples

-- Tuples are similar to lists and contain ordered, *indexed* collection of data.
+- Tuples are similar to lists and contain ordered, *indexed* collections of data.
 - **Tuples are immutable: you can't change the values or the number of values**
 - A tuple is enclosed in parentheses and items are separated by commas.
 ```python